mcserversoft/documentation/docs/guides/port-forwarding.md

 Every manufacturer has its own interface, so they all look different.
 Unfortunately it would be impossible for us to make a detailed tutorial on how to set up a redirect for everyone, but here is a general guide on how to port forward for a Minecraft server.

-### Step 1 : make sure that you have a compatible router {#-step-1--make-sure-that-you-have-a-compatible-router}
+### Step 1 : make sure that you have a compatible router {#-step-1}

 To have access to port forwarding, your internet connection must be wired (xDSL or fiber).
 This means that if you have a 4G/cellular router, it will be impossible for you to open a port of your network.
-However, there are some options to allow outside connections even if you can't portforward, like ngrok.
+However, there are some options to allow outside connections even if you can't port forward, like ngrok.
 See on [their website](https://ngrok.com/) for more infos and detailed instructions.

 If you have a wired internet, it is very likely that your router will support port forwarding, but it might be possible that your ISP has blocked this feature.

-### Step 2: Find the ip of the modem/device (default gateway) {#-step-2-find-the-ip-of-the-modemdevice-default-gateway}
+### Step 2: Find the ip of the modem/device (default gateway) {#-step-2}

 Open up a command line prompt, you can do this by pressing `Windows Key + R` and type `cmd` and hit <kbd>Enter</kbd>.
 Or you can search for `Command Prompt` under your apps.